World of Goo: Release

 For the game's European release in December, 2D Boy depended upon the community to translate and localize World of Goo into the appropriate languages, including Dutch, French, German, Italian and Spanish.
 During the 2009 D.I.C.E.
 Summit, Nintendo announced that it would publish World of Goo in Japan during the second quarter of 2009; the game was released on April 21, 2009, under the title Planet of Goo (グーの惑星, Gū no Wakusei).

 World of Goo was made available through Microsoft's Windows Games on Demand marketplace as a Games for Windows – Live title on December 15, 2009.
 World of Goo was also ported to iOS, to iPad in December 2010 and to iPhone in April 2011.
 On October 3, 2011, 2D Boy announced that they would port World of Goo to Android, which was released on November 28, 2011.
 It was available to both Android phones and tablets with demo and full versions available.
 Tomorrow Corporation, formed by Gabler in 2010 along with his former EA colleagues Allan Blomquist and Kyle Gray, would develop and publish World of Goo for the Nintendo Switch which was released in March 2017.
 The Japanese version was later released in May 2017 by Flyhigh Works.

 According to 2D Boy, Epic Games reached out to them to release World of Goo as a free promotional title on the Epic Games Store.
 The developers decided to use this opportunity to create an updated version for Windows, Mac, and Linux systems, incorporating changes and improvements made from the console versions.
 This includes supporting widescreen and higher resolutions that have become the normal since the game's original release, and stripping out the game's digital-rights management to make it amendable to modding.
 These updates will be offered free to users on other digital storefronts like Steam and GOG.com, with the patches to be released around the same time that the Epic Games Store promotion starts in May 2019.
+Netflix released a remastered version on May 23, 2023, also available on Google Play Store and Apple's App Store.
+It requires a Netflix subscription to play.